Deep Root Injection-Pros-Pro Tree Trimming & Removal Team of Boynton Beach

 • New growth is under 6 inches.
 Flourishing trees grow 6 or more inches a year.
 When growth falls under that benchmark, we recommend fertilization.

-• The tree has started to encroach on a house, deck, or patio, you might need a treatment that will safely slow the tree’s growth while promoting root grown and maintaining health.
+• If the tree has started to encroach on a house, deck, or patio, you might need a treatment that will safely slow the tree’s growth while promoting root growth and maintaining health.

 • Visible dieback from tips of leaves downward.
-Insect attack and disease can also contribute to dieback conditions – all disease or other issues must be tended to before fertilization.
+Insect attack and disease can also contribute to dieback conditions – all diseases or other issues must be tended to before fertilization.

 Do You Require Tree Fertilization?